-From the front of the door section, drill (2) 1/2" holes through the section according to the Bottom Section Hole Pattern (FIG. 8-B).
-A T-Square should be used to ensure that they are vertically in line.
+From the front of the door section, drill (2) 1/2" holes through the section according to the Bottom Section Hole Pattern.
+(Fig. 8-B) A T-square should be used to ensure that they are vertically in line.
 If your door has an outside keyed lock, the hole pattern should be drilled on the bottom section directly below the lock.
 If your door does not have an outside keyed lock, the hole pattern should be drilled directly below the hinge closest to the horizontal center of the door.
-Install the lift handle & inside step plate assembly using (2) #14 x 5/8" sheet metal screws (Fig. 8-A).
+Install the lift handle and inside step plate assembly using (2) #14 x 5/8" sheet metal screws.
+(Fig. 8-A)

 IMPORTANT: Use a wrench or a socket to drive screws.
-Do not over tighten.
+Do not overtighten.
 Do not use an electric drill or driver.

-2nd Section (to be installed at the completion of Step 9-4.
-Not Required on Doors with Outside Keyed Lock)
+Second section (to be installed at the completion of Step 9-4.
+Not required on doors with outside keyed lock).

-From the front of the door section, drill (2) 1/2" holes through the section according to the 2nd Section Hole Pattern (FIG. 8-B).
-A T-Square should be used to ensure that they are vertically in line.
+From the front of the door section, drill (2) 1/2" holes through the section according to the 2nd Section Hole Pattern.
+(Fig. 8-B).
+A T-square should be used to ensure that they are vertically in line.
 The hole pattern should be drilled directly above the hinge closest to the horizontal center of the door.
-Install the lift handle / inside step plate assembly using (2) #14 x 5/8" sheet metal screws (Fig. 8-A).
+Install the lift handle / inside step plate assembly using (2) #14 x 5/8" sheet metal screws.
+(Fig. 8-A)